 Establishment of the Division of Neuro-Epidemiology

-Duke becomes the site of the Data Repository and Analysis Center for the Central Brain Tumor Registry of the U.S. (CBTRUS) in 2021.
-Duke Neurosurgery faculty member Quinn Ostrom, PhD, is among the most highly cited researchers in the country multiple years in a row.
+Duke becomes the site of the Data Repository and Analysis Center for the Central Brain Tumor Registry of the U.S. (CBTRUS).
+Faculty member Quinn Ostrom, PhD is senior author of the CBTRUS and becomes one of the most highly cited researchers in the country multiple years in a row.

 2017